Stedi/starter-kit/mappings-examples/jedi-850-to-orders-api/README.md

 # JEDI 850 -> Orders API

 ## Summary
-This Mapping shows how a `JEDI 850 Purchase Order` can be mapped to a fictional `orders` API endpoint.
+This Mapping shows how a `JEDI 850 Purchase Order` can be mapped to a fictional `orders` API shape.

 More detail about how this Mapping was created can be found in the blog post [EDI for developers: turn EDI into JSON](https://www.stedi.com/blog/edi-for-developers-turn-edi-into-json).